Skip to content

 • Tone mapping is managed with separate configuration (ToneMappingManager) and execution (PostEffectManager).

-• Executed at the very first stage of the post-processing pipeline.
+• It is executed at the very first stage of the post-processing pipeline.

-• A core window for controlling exposure and contrast that determines the first impression of the scene.
+• It is a core window for controlling exposure and contrast, determining the first impression of the scene.

 Next Learning Recommendations